panayyotis/stat-models-project23/README.md

-# Statistical models for Data Sciense Project
+# Statistical models for Data Science Project

 # Weather Forecasting
 ## Brief description of the dataset